 Worth the visit are the Amber Museum and Teleferico, both located in Puerto Plata, the capital of our province.
 The first displays amber that dates back 20 million years, some with insects in them, as in the movie Jurassic Park, the first scene of which was filmed in the Dominican Republic.
 The Teleferico is a cable car that goes from the city to the top of Pico Isabel de Torres where you can visit a botanical garden and a replica of Christ the Redeemer, the famous statue overlooking Rio de Janeiro.

 This is one of the natural wonders of the Caribbean in that it is visited by 3000 to 5000 humpback whales every year beginning in late January early February.
-Between this hallmark of environmentalism and of history, is a variety of tropical play lands including two golf courses designed by Robert Trent Jones, Sr. and Ocean World where visitors can spend as much as a day swimming and playing with dolphins.
-One of the golf courses is just 20 minutes to the west of Sea Horse Ranch, the other is a scenic one hour drive along the coast for a spectacular ocean front course also near the spectacular Playa Grande beach…so if some in your party prefer a beach excursion there is something for everyone.
+In addition to this natural wonder, is a variety of tropical playlands including two golf courses designed by Robert Trent Jones, Sr. and Ocean World where visitors can spend as much as a day swimming and playing with dolphins.
+One of the golf courses is just 20 minutes to the west of Sea Horse Ranch, the other is a scenic one hour drive along the coast for a spectacular oceanfront course also near the spectacular Playa Grande beach…so if some in your party prefer a beach excursion there is something for everyone.
 As always, ask our concierge to reserve tee-times.

 The Dominican Republic’s beaches are varied; They range from almost transparent, as in Diamond Beach, to Golden, as in the beaches of Cabarete.
 In between would be the sugar-white sand beaches as in the nearby Bay of Sosua, whose still waters are excellent for snorkeling that you can swim right off the beach into its marine sanctuary.